 The UK Government's strategy is to ban the sales of petrol and diesel cars by 2040.
 Electric cars, and appropriate places to charge them, will be essential to meeting the transport needs of the population.
 Electric cars can be charged at public charging stations, but for convenience most electric car owners do the majority of their charging at home.
 Therefore, equipping new development to support this change is essential.
+Policy CHS2 addresses this matter.
+The details of the provision of charging points should be included in the Design and Access Statement associated with the planning application.

-Policy CHS3 - Electric Vehicle Charging Points
+Policy CHS2 - Electric Vehicle Charging Points

-New homes and commercial premises should include charging points for electric vehicles, which should be specified in Design and Access Statements for new developments.
+New homes and commercial premises should include charging points for electric vehicles.